Lucia (film): Home media

 The film was released in Blu-ray, HD DVD, DVD 5.1, VCD Version From Anand Video Studio.
 It is the first Kannada film to be released in Blu-ray.
-The director, an advocate of alternative distribution strategies for indie filmmakers, was recently quoted as saying, "It’s time to set up your own virtual movie theaters on the World Wide Web which will be open 24×7 across the globe."
+The director, an advocate of alternative distribution strategies for indie filmmakers, said, "It’s time to set up your own virtual movie theaters on the World Wide Web which will be open 24×7 across the globe."